FA Cup fifth round draw: Chelsea to face Man Utd | Goal.com

 FA Cup fifth round draw: Chelsea to face Man Utd

-Holders Chelsea have been drawn to face Manchester United in the FA Cup fifth round.
+Holders Chelsea have been drawn to face Manchester United in the FA Cup fifth round in a repeat of last year's final.

 In the stand out tie of the round, Maurizio Sarri’s will take on Ole Gunnar Solskjær’s improving Red Devils at Stamford Bridge next month.